DawnGate/fs-task-done/README.md

 Konigle is a complex product being shipped at very high velocity to solve urgent and important needs for online stores.
 To help us ship fast, we have architected our product around a tech stack that is simple and well understood.
 Konigle is a web first product and each seller tool inside Konigle is a Django application with it's own data models and simple UI.

 As a full stack engineer, you would have an opportunity to build, maintain and scale complete seller tools.
-In order to give you the feel of the actual work that you will be doing, this task in itself is a hypothetical toy seller tool that should take you not more than 4 hours to prototype.
+In order to give you a feel of the actual work that you will be doing, this task in itself is a hypothetical toy seller tool that should take you not more than 4 hours to prototype.
 Let's call this seller tool --> *Unity*

 ## Unity